Not my core area, but I need a landing page to refer to because this is coming up in conversations a lot at the moment.

 Recommender systems are a weird area.
 There have been some high profile examples of recommender models going back a long time (e.g. the Netflix Prize) and they are clearly commercially important.
 At time of writing, though, there is relatively little material introducing these systems to wide audiences, compared to say linear regressions and image classifiers and so on.
 Possibly this is something about who owns the data to make these tools go, which is to say, there are relatively few open data sets for recommender systems?

-I would like to refer to a simple and good introduction to the area, but I do not know one, so here is a scruffy word salad with some helpful links.
+I would like to refer to a simple and good introduction to the area, but I do not know one, so what follows a scruffy word salad with some helpful links.

 YouTube’s defence of their recommender system introduces in vague outline a lot of the features that make it go on the way to defending them from allegations of feeding extremism .